MSchmoecker/ValheimHopper/README.md

 - Nexus: https://www.nexusmods.com/valheim/mods/1974
 - Discord: Margmas#9562

 ## Credits
 Big thanks to Bento#5066 for the hopper models and icons!

 ## Development
 See [contributing](https://github.com/MSchmoecker/ValheimHopper/blob/master/CONTRIBUTING.md).

 ## Changelog
+0.2.0

+**Attention: This update changes how structural integrity and filter hopper work.
+Old filter and structural unsupported hoppers in a world will be destroyed when loading the area.
+All items will be dropped and will not be lost.
+Please make a backup of your world before updating, regardless.**

+- Added UI to configure hoppers individually, removed extra pieces for filter hoppers
+- Added item dropping for hoppers that have no target smelter/chest.
+Default off, has its own config inside the UI
+- Added structural integrity to hopper, this fixes item placement issues with PlanBuild
+- Added enforcement of mod presence on the server and clients
+- Added Vulkan support
+- Added workbench build requirement for hoppers
+- Improved snappoints slightly

 0.1.1
 - Added missing MultiUserChest dependency to Thunderstore